tluciad/simple_shell/README.md

 # simple_shell
 Write a simple UNIX Command interpreter.
-The first UNIX was developed in 1970 at Bell Telephone Laboratories
+A Unix shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
+The first UNIX was developed in 1970 at Bell Telephone Laboratories*

 ## Description
 Simple_Shell is an exercise from Holberton School Colombia to C17.
 The objective is to make a utility that replicates the functioning of the shell.